Alzheimer's Documentary Series

 I'm not crazy, I'm not mad, I'm not insane.

-(light music) I still go to dark places, but I'm pulled back.
+I still go to dark places, but I'm pulled back and pulled back by what?

 By people, by responses to what I'm doing.